cms-tau-pog/TauMLTools/README.md

                     --eta-hist "n_bins_eta, |eta|_min, |eta|_max" \
                     --n-threads 1
 ```
+on this step it is important to have high granularity binning to be able later to re-bin into custom, non-uniform pt-eta bins on the next step.

 Alternatively, if one wants to process several datasets the following python script can be used (parameters of pt and eta binning to be hardcoded in the script):
 ```sh